-In various items we inform you on certain aspects of the Dutch Scheme of Arrangement (the WHOA).
-On 1 January 2021 this legislation will become effective.
-In this item we discuss the last-minute changes made in the legislation process.
+In various items, we informed you on certain aspects of the Dutch Scheme of Arrangement (the “WHOA“).
+On 1 January 2021, this legislation will become effective.
+In this item, we discuss the last-minute changes made in the legislation process.
 These changes are to the advantage of the small SME creditor and to the disadvantage of financers with security rights.

-The position of SME creditors is strengthened by the rule that this group of creditors should be offered at least 20% of their claim (the 20% rule) in the restructuring plan, unless there are compelling reasons not to do so.
-A SME is a creditor (i) who employs fifty or fewer people or who meets the requirements of Section 2:395a of the Dutch Civil Code (micro business) or Section 2:396 of the Dutch Civil Code (small business).
-A business qualifies as a micro or small business if at least two of the three requirements below are met on two consecutive balance sheet dates:
+The position of SME creditors is strengthened by the rule that this group of creditors should be offered at least 20% of their claim (the “20% rule“) in the restructuring plan, unless there are compelling reasons not to do so.
+An SME is a creditor who employs 50 or fewer people or who meets the requirements of Section 2:395a of the Dutch Civil Code (micro business) or Section 2:396 of the Dutch Civil Code (small business).
+A business qualifies as a micro or small business if at least two of the three requirements below are met with on two consecutive balance sheet dates: